secretstartups/handbook/channel-marketing/index.html.md

 ## Requesting MDF funds

-- Approved Select Partners will submit [MDF proposals through the partner portal](https://docs.google.com/forms/d/1DTpKzLHiQmai7clipbHCv0pHX9Qz9EymnMHGPMMz3To/viewform?edit_requested=true), and GitLab approvers will be notified of the request via email generated from the Google form.
+- Approved Select Partners will submit [MDF proposals through the Partner Portal](https://partners.gitlab.com/English/Partner/SFDC/MDF2/Request/Create), and GitLab approvers will be notified of the request via email.
     + The Channel Marketing DRI will create a confidential new issue [`new_channel_mdf_request`](https://gitlab.com/gitlab-com/marketing/partner-marketing/-/issues/new#new_channel_mdf_proposal) for the review and approval process for the MDF proposal - This kicks off the official process
        +  All documentation, analysis, thoughts and approvals will be captured within that issue
        +  Each issue will be associated to the appropriate `Quarterly MDF Epic`
     +  The MDF proposal will go through 3 levels of approvals
        + Level 1 approval - Channel Account Manager (CAM)
-       + Level 2 approval - Channel Marketing
+       + Level 2 approval - Samara Souza, Sr Partner Program Manager
-       + Level 3 approval - Field Marketing
-          + For efficiency purposes, Channel Marketing will assign the Level 3 approver for FMM to the appropriate FMM Manager for the region and PubSec
-          + The FMM Manager will then allocate to the appropriate FMM manager in the region of the MDF request. (see issue template for more details)
     +  Once the MDF request has been either approved or declined the partner will be notified:
           + If declined, the Channel Marketing DRI will reach out to the partner and let them know.
 We will copy the CAM on the notificiation
           + If approved, the FMM will be the DRI for reaching out to the partner contact in the proposal to review dates of execution and provide any other guidance